Dipeshtwis/curriculum-html-css/js_syntax.md

 ## Description

 You already know JavaScript as you proved in the Trials.
 But it is worth a recap on the syntax of teh language, mostly about how to manipulate data structures (arrays and objects).
+Also, we will have a look at the JavaScript best practices.

-### Why is refreshing JavaScript syntax important?
+### Why is refreshing your JavaScript important?

 In the next lessons and projects you will be using JavaScript a lot.
 It is important that you refresh your basic Javascript knowledge in order to face the next lessons and projects in a better way.

+### Why are JavaScript best practices important?

+If you follow best practices, working with your code will be easier - for yourself and for other developers.

 ### Learn more

+Learn about the [JavaScript best practices](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/html_css_best_practices.md) that you will need to implement in all the Microverse projects.

 Refresh your knowledge about JavaScript arrays with these interactive tutorials (spend 5 minutes of each of them):